jefweg/hum/README.md

 # Hum

-Hum generates HTML from your SASS, SCSS or CSS.
+Hum generates HTML from your SASS, SCSS or CSS. **For now you need Ruby 1.9 and above.**

 `gem install hum`